awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 Network Load Balancers do not support the `lambda` target type\.
 Application Load Balancers are the only load balancers that support the `lambda` target type\.
 For more information, see [Lambda functions as targets](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) in the *User Guide for Application Load Balancers*\.

-If you have microservices on instances that are registered with a Network Load Balancer, you cannot use the load balancer to provide communication between them unless the load balancer is internet\-facing or the instances are registered by IP address\.
+If you have microservices on instances that are registered with a Network Load Balancer, you can't use the load balancer to provide communication between them unless the load balancer is internet\-facing or the instances are registered by IP address\.
 For more information, see [Connections time out for requests from a target to its load balancer](load-balancer-troubleshooting.md#loopback-timeout)\.

 ### Request routing and IP addresses<a name="request-routing-ip-addresses"></a>